bamueh/gisproject/README.md

 # Vulnerable populations affected by high temperatures in Zurich in summer 2022

-This repo contains data and code to reproduce the work done for the GIS project that is part of the CAS Geographic Information Systems and Analysis at ETH Zurich.
+This repo contains data and code to reproduce the work done for the GIS project that is part of the [CAS Geographic Information Systems and Analysis](https://ikg.ethz.ch/cas-ris/cas-ris.html) at ETH Zurich.

-The frequency and intensity of heat waves and hot summers are increasing.
-Vicedo-Cabrera et al., 2023 found 623 heat-related deaths in Switzerland for the period June-August 2022, which accounted for 3.5% of total mortality (2).
-Across Europe, over 60,000 heat-related deaths were estimated for the same period (3).
-People older than 64, especially older women, and people with cardiovascular diseases are particularly at risk from increased temperatures (4).
-Cities usually heat up more in hot weather than the surrounding area.
-Due to the health impacts of heat on older people, it may be desirable to consider not only temperature but also the age structure of the local population when planning and prioritising such measures.
+The frequency and intensity of heat waves and hot summers increases (Fischer & Knutti, 2015).
+People older than 65 years, especially older women, and people with cardiovascular diseases are particularly at risk from high temperatures (Benmarhnia et al., 2015).
+Cities tend to heat up more than the surrounding areas, due to built-up areas and blocked air flows (de Almeida et al., 2021).
+The heat in cities can be mitigated through structural measures such as greening roofs, using light-colored asphalt, or creating green spaces (de Almeida et al., 2021).
+Due to increased adverse health effects of heat on older people, it might be desirable to take into account not only temperature but also the age structure of the local population when planning and prioritizing such measures.

 This project provides an interactive visualisation to allow the exploration of temperature across Zurich in relation to the age of the inhabitants.